-AON is a point-to-point network structure in which each subscriber has their own fibre optic line that is terminated on an optical concentrator.
-AON covers electrically powered switching equipment, such as a router or a switch aggregator, to manage signal distribution and direction signals to specific customers.
+AON is a point-to-point network structure in which each subscriber has their own fiber optic line that is terminated on an optical concentrator.
+AON network covers electrically powered switching equipment, such as a router or a switch aggregator, to manage signal distribution and direction signals to specific customers.
 The switch directs the incoming and outgoing signals to the proper place by opening and closing in various ways.
-The reliance of AON on Ethernet technology makes interoperability among vendors easy.
+The reliance of AON network on Ethernet technology makes interoperability among vendors easy.
 Subscribers can select hardware that delivers an appropriate data transmission rate and scale up as their needs increase without the need to restructure the network.
-However, AON requires at least one switch aggregator for each subscriber.
+However, AON network requires at least one switch aggregator for each subscriber.

 When choosing between a PON or an AON, it is essential to consider what services are going to be delivered over the network, the overall network topology and who the primary customer will be.
 The followings are the principal criteria to be considered when deciding between PON and AON.

 In an AON system, the subscribers have a dedicated fiber optic strand.
 That is to say, each subscriber gets the same bandwidth that doesn’t be shared.
 While the users share the fiber optic strands for a portion of the network in PON.
 Thus people who use PON may also find that their systems are slower, as all users share the same bandwidth.
 If something went wrong within a PON system, it would be more difficult to find the source of the problem.